rafiulislam89/rafiulislam89/README.md

 <img align="right" alt="Coding" width="400" src="https://github.com/rafiulislam89/rafiulislam89/blob/2383a17a59c10dcfd8f4898b9bb35954be8831c9/IMG_2548.gif" />

 Greetings, I'm Rafiul Islam.
 I completed my Bachelor of Science in Computer Science and Engineering (CSE) with a major in Software Engineering from <a href="https://www.uiu.ac.bd/">United International University</a>, Dhaka, Bangladesh.
+I enjoy building software, solving tech problems, and creating user-friendly solutions.

+Explore my portfolio to see my projects, and connect with me on LinkedIn for updates!

 🚀 I'm on a mission to build my version of the digital world, step by step.
 From planning and designing to solving real-life problems with code, I take pride in creating projects from the ground up.
 Let's connect and explore how we can collaborate to make technology work for us!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rafiulislam89&label=Profile%20views&color=0e75b6&style=flat" alt="rafiulislam89" /> </p>